brinnykins7-hue/anidle/README.md

 - **Light & dark mode** — toggle persists across all pages
 - **Game options** — hard mode, hide series column, search by series name, and more
-- **Challenge mode** — create a custom puzzle and share it via link
+- **Challenge mode** — create a custom puzzle and share it via link If you want to try out your own challenge for whatever reason and paste your link into the same tab as the one you made the link on do a hard refresh so it reloads with ctrl + shift + r
 - **No dependencies** — pure HTML, CSS, and vanilla JavaScript; runs entirely in the browser

 ---